FlaxEngine/FlaxDocs/manual/networking/network-sample.md

 ![Network Sample Main Menu](media/network-sample-menu.png)

 [Network Sample](https://github.com/FlaxEngine/NetworkSample) is an open-source sample project that contains multiplayer game lobby implementation with player synchronization and chat.
-It can be used as a foundation for multiplayer projects using Flax low-level networking transportation layer.
+It can be used as a foundation for multiplayer projects using Flax **low-level networking transportation layer**.

 ## Guide